 Food is like Oxygen to me.

-I have chosen to write on “Spirituality and Food”, this article of mine is not to hurt the sentiments of the readers and the views expressed are solely mine and I believe that “Food is God”.
+I have chosen to write on “Spirituality and Food”, this article of mine is not to hurt the sentiments of the readers and the views expressed are solely mine and I believe that “Food is God for me and is my Religion”.

-I have strong faith in God and am a very Spiritual person, I believe Food whether vegetarian or Non-vegetarian if cooked with utmost love and positivity touches the heart of person consuming it.
+I have immense faith in God and am a very Spiritual person, I believe Food whether vegetarian or Non-vegetarian if cooked with utmost love and positivity touches the heart of person consuming it.

 As human beings we are made of three selves: the gross or material self, which is made of the five elements of nature; the subtle self, consisting of our mind, intelligence and false ego (which keeps us attached to our material self through material objects and achievements); and finally the soul, which is not attached to any sex, gender or religion, but is merely connected to the supreme being.